Testing your app before submitting

 When testing your app, think about what it might look like through the eyes of Shopify merchants of varying skill levels.
 You should make sure you have accounted for any issues that might occur when a merchant installs your app on their store.
 Here are some suggestions of what to look for when you test your app:

 Make sure that the installation process is easy to understand and execute:

-- If your app requires code changes, then you should be using an automated installation resource such as app sections, script tags, or assets to insert and remove code snippets.
+- If your app requires code changes, then you should use automated installation resource such as script tags, or assets to insert and remove code snippets.

 - If your app requires the setup of an external service to function, then include this within your documentation.
 For tips on writing instructions for your app, refer to our help documentation guidelines.